lvcabral/brs-engine/docs/contributing.md

 1. Improve documentation for BrightScript's quirks (even minor typoe fixes are helpful!)
 2. File issues demonstrating where this implementation diverges from the reference one (i.e. on a Roku device)
 3. Add end-to-end tests in BrightScript to help exercise find bugs
-4. Use `brs` and tell your friends about it
+4. Use `brs-emu` and tell your friends about it

 # How to Contribute
 ## Submitting Issues
-If you find something wrong with `brs`, or something doesn't seem right, feel free to [open a new issue](https://github.com/sjbarag/brs/issues/new).
+If you find something wrong with `brs-emu`, or something doesn't seem right, feel free to [open a new issue](https://github.com/lvcabral/brs-emu/issues/new).
+If the issue is related to how the **parser** or the **interpreter** handles the _BrightScript_ language, then you should consider [open the issue on the original `brs` project](https://github.com/sjbarag/brs/issues/new), not in this fork, as I am keeping it synchronized, the fix will eventually be merged to `brs-emu`.
 Please try to avoid "how do I X in BrightScript" questions however &mdash; those are best suited for [StackOverflow](https://stackoverflow.com) or similar Q&A sites.

 ### Bug Reports
 When opening a bug report, please include the following: